jkrilov/NiceGuiTest/README.md

 1) **Terraform Init**
 1) **Terraform Plan**
 1) **PR Comment Script** - This step runs a custom bash script based on a script [provided by Hashicorp](https://developer.hashicorp.com/terraform/tutorials/automation/github-actions).
 The script takes the output from the previous steps including the full Terraform Plan output and submits them as a comment on the PR for easy review.
 1) **Terraform Apply** - Once the PR has been merged into the main branch (or upon any commit directly to the main branch) the final action is to run Terraform Apply.
-This step will only run if the Terraform Apply step was successful.
+This step will only run if the Terraform Plan step was successful.

 ## Terraform Docs